nathanquinteiro/ADA-Project/README.md

  We then apply filters and morphological operators on the NDBI image to produce a urban mask that will let us differentiate urban and non-urban location and therefore discard the urban tweets.

-Mask obtained from your morphological operation applied on the NDBI : The blue dots are the urban areas:
+The figure bellow present the mask obtained from your morphological operation applied on the NDBI.
+The blue dots are the urban areas.

 <p align="center">
  <img src="report/img/mask-dilatation.jpg" width="450"/>
  <figcaption align="center"></figcaption>
 </p>

-Zoom on the Mask for the Martigny region :
+Zoom on the mask for the Martigny region :

  <p align="center">
    <img src="report/img/mask-zoom.png" width="450"/>